-Wayside Children’s Home is located in Knowsley, north Merseyside and caters for both boys and girls, with placements for up to 5 young people who present with Autistic Spectrum Disorder and/or learning disabilities.
+Wayside Children’s Home is located in Knowsley, Merseyside with placements for up to 5 young people who present with Autistic Spectrum Disorder and/or learning disabilities.
 There is a robust matching process and an on-going group living assessment to ensure that the group dynamic remains safe and nurturing for all the young people.

 The staff team (in addition to working to the QPC approach around attachment, acting as a good parent and permanency) are trained specifically in meeting the needs of young people with ASD and a range of learning difficulties.
-However,we also operate within a social model of understanding, which means we recognise that the environment can be adjusted to allow our young people to maximise their potential and participate within the life of the home.
+However, we also operate within a social model of understanding, which means we recognise that the environment can be adjusted to allow our young people to maximise their potential and fully participate in the life of the home.

 The home uses placement plans and other documentation that are written in a way to include the young people as fully as possible in their care.